MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!--/Scope-->
 <!--Description-->
-This policy setting allows you to remove the user name label from the Start Menu in Windows XP and Windows Server 2003.
+This policy setting allows you to remove the user name label from the Start Menu.

-If you enable this policy setting, the user name label is removed from the Start Menu in Windows XP and Windows Server 2003.
+If you enable this policy setting, the user name label is removed from the Start Menu.

-To remove the user name folder on Windows Vista, set the "Remove user folder link from Start Menu" policy setting.

-If you disable or do not configure this policy setting, the user name label appears on the Start Menu in Windows XP and Windows Server 2003.
+If you disable or do not configure this policy setting, the user name label appears on the Start Menu.

 <!--/Description-->